Labyrinth0419/shuiyuan_exporter/README.md

 - A: We've considered this.
 However, the solution usually has to introduce some headless browser like selenium-chrome, which will make the dependencies much bigger

 ### To Contribute
-Now we are looking forward to support of videos and more optimizations(like rewrite in aiohttp if necessary).
+Now we are looking forward to more optimizations on below domains.
+- [✔] Video and Audio support
+- [ ] Add more options for users to customize the export
+- [ ] Better Error Handling, especially banned by the server
+- [ ] Better Log system, `-v` and `-VV`
 If you have some ideas, feel free to change the source code and contact us!